Asian Dust: Cause

-The main cause of yellow dust is desertification of northern China, Mongolia, and Central Asia.
+The main cause of Asian dust is desertification of northern China, Mongolia, and Central Asia.
 Desertification in these regions owe to extensive logging in the forests and extensive harvesting of arable land.
 The origins of Asian dust are mostly located in developing countries; thus, most of these countries are undergoing rapid population growth.
 A study pointed to China's deforestation and soil erosion as indirect effects of the nation's booming population.
 High population growth in China has led to increasing demand for wood for housing and furniture as well as for firewood for cooking and heating.
 This increase in demand for wood (and firewood) has led to over-cutting of timber.
 At the same time, there has been an increase in demand for food, which has led to soil erosion due to overgrazing of arable land.
 For example, the northern part of Shaanxi Province and the Haixi area of Gansu Province was once a deep forest region, but the region now only has treeless mountains.
-Historically “because peasant farmers continue[d] to rely on low-technology agricultural techniques, they [had] to exploit virgin land to sustain a continually growing population.
+Historically "because peasant farmers continue[d] to rely on low-technology agricultural techniques, they [had] to exploit virgin land to sustain a continually growing population.
 This led to a vicious cycle.
 Since traditional agricultural techniques rely heavily on human labor, people continued to have more children, which in turn led to more overgrazing.